vikasdeshmukh63/commercial/README.md

-# KPDCL Commercial Management System
+# Commercial Management System

 A comprehensive MERN stack web application for managing commercial proposals, infrastructure sizing, and project tracking.
-This application converts the Excel-based KPDCL Commercial workflow into a modern web-based system with role-based access control.
+This application converts the Excel-based Commercial workflow into a modern web-based system with role-based access control.

 ## Features